zkemail/zk-email-verify/docs/README.md

 - **zkey**: Proving key usually on the client side of an application.
 - **witness**: In the context of zkSNARKs, a witness is the set of private inputs to the zkSNARK.
 - **constraints**: Constraints are the conditions that the zkSNARK must satisfy.
 The proving time increases with additional constraints!
+- **Regex**: Short for regular expression, this term represents sequence of characters that forms a search pattern, commonly used for string matching within text.
+In the context of zkEmail where it's used to parse email headers and extract relevant information.
+It refers to a

 ## [FAQ](/README.md)
 Check out our [FAQ](/README.md) for more questions!
 <!-- ## Registering your email identity

 If you wish to generate a ZK proof of Twitter badge, you must do these: